Meet the Studio Working Group

 Blurring the lines between media, artmaking, activism and scholarly investigation

-The Studio brings together Ryerson students, staff and faculty, as well as faculty, artists and activists from across the GTA.
-There are many ways to be involved: volunteering at events; proposing ideas, collaborations and co-sponsorships; or simply subscribing and getting information on our events.
+The Studio brings together Ryerson students, staff and faculty, as well as faculty, artists and activists from across the GTA and beyond.
+There are many ways to get involved: proposing ideas, collaborations, and co-sponsorships or volunteering at events.
 We also welcome new working group members, so if you feel you’ve got some skills/time/ideas to share, let us know.

 STUDIO WORKING GROUP